KOSASIH/thermal-protection-system/README.md

  A comprehensive repository for designing, simulating, and analyzing thermal protection systems and heat shielding for spacecraft and rockets.

+This git repo is for Thermal Shield project ( Develop a lightweight, high-performance thermal protection system for SpaceX's Starship.)

 # About

 This repository provides a collection of advanced high-tech code files with full features for thermal protection systems and heat shielding.
 The repository includes: